 The Importance of Building a Dorm

-The village has decided that a dorm for at-risk girls and boys is their next greatest need.
+The village decided that a dorm for at-risk girls and boys was their next greatest need.
 There are several reasons that the dorm is needed to help ensure the highest level of success for our students.
+The dorm was completed in August 2023 and dedicated in Sept 2023.

 AIDS has left Uganda with one of the highest percentages of orphans per capita in the world.
 The dorm would create a semi-permanent home for these children and provide them with both emotional and academic support.